Counseling and Social Work

 Counselor/ Social Worker Grade Phone

-Julie Neece 7th (630) 937-8776
+Julie Neece 7th Grade Counselor (Class of 2032) (630) 937-8776

-Alantis Tellis 6th-8th (630) 937-8765
+Alantis Tellis (Hospital Liaison) 6th-8th Grade Social Worker (630) 937-8765

-Lauren Carney 6th-8th (630) 937-8778
+Lauren Carney 6th-8th Grade Social Worker (630) 937-8772

-Renee Christiansen 6th-8th (630) 937-8732
+Renee Christiansen 6th-8th Grade Social Worker (630) 937-8732

 Frequently Asked Questions

-The building seems so big, how will my student be supported?
+The building seems so big.
+How will my student be supported?

 What do I do if someone is bullying me?